etib-corp/evan/README.md

 # Evan
-Evan is a library for 3D rendering and input handling for applications on XR devices and traditional platforms.
+Evan is a library for 3D rendering and input handling for applications on OpenXR devices and traditional platforms.
 It is built on top of OpenXR and Vulkan, providing a high-level interface for developers to create immersive experiences.

 ## Key Features